 - Estimated future medical expenses when a defective auto, drug, or other product causes permanent injuries that require ongoing care and treatment

 - Rehabilitation expenses when applicable, including specialized treatment such as physical therapy, occupational therapy, and behavioral therapy

 - Lost wages for any time missed at work

 - Estimated lost future wages, referred to as lost earning capacity when permanent product liability injuries prevent you from returning to work or seeking gainful employment in the future

 - Scarring and disfigurement, especially applicable to burns from explosions, fires, and toxic chemicals

-Contact a Product Liability Lawyer from Ochs Law Firm
+Contact a Product Liability Lawyer in Wyoming or Idaho from Ochs Law Firm

 Serious injuries are costly and sometimes create a massive economic burden for injured victims and their families.
 This only adds to the physical and emotional pain of injury and recovery.
 You should not have to suffer financially when a negligent company puts something dangerous on the market for consumers.
-If you or a loved one has been injured due to someone else’s negligence, our law firm wants to hear your story to help you obtain maximum compensation.
+If you or a loved one has been injured due to someone else’s negligence, our Idaho Falls to Jackson product liability attorneys in Wyoming and Idaho want to hear your story to help you obtain maximum compensation.
 Get your most urgent questions about your injury case with a free consultation now.
 Contact Ochs Law Firm today online or at (307)739-3959 to learn more.